Acupuncture and Massage College offers three different degree programs of study:

 Various financing opportunities are available to students.
-These include: Pell Grants, Direct Loans, Florida Bright Futures scholarships, veterans’ benefits, outside lenders, and the Ricky Williams Scholarship.
-Additionally, Acupuncture & Massage College offers a monthly tuition payment plan.
+These include: Pell Grants, Direct Loans, Florida Bright Futures scholarships, veterans’ benefits, and outside lenders.
+Additionally, Acupuncture and Massage College offers a monthly tuition payment plan.
 Contact the Financial Assistance Department at (305) 595-9500.

 Prospective students are encouraged to schedule an appointment with the Acupuncture and Massage College’s Admissions Director who will assist the applicant in making an informed decision.

 Applicants are required to submit the following:

 Applications will be processed until the incoming class quota is met.
 Once the class quota is met students will be placed on a waiting list.